scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         specified in the LANG environment variable comes first in the list.
     -   Added \$version
-    -   FontForge will now read scripts from stdin if you follow the "-script" argument with "-".
+    -   websharpstudios will now read scripts from stdin if you follow the "-script" argument with "-".
     -   Valek points out the using CharInfo to change a character's color did not change it until the fontview was refreshed